s-d-a/DCS-ExportScripts/README.md

 ###Wiki###
 ---
-[DCS-ExportScript Wiki and Docu](https://github.com/s-d-a/DCS-ExportScripts/wiki) (in Deuscth and English)
+[DCS-ExportScript Wiki and Docu](https://github.com/s-d-a/DCS-ExportScripts/wiki) (in Deutsch and English)